Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 Advertisement

-Who is somebody else who you have admired in your career whom you would consider a mentor?
+Who is somebody else whom you have admired in your career and would consider a mentor?

-“Deesha Dyer, who was one of the social secretaries under the Obama administration, who launched a number of initiatives, including a scholarship called Black Girl 44, to provide scholarships for young Black women who are interested in public policy and government.
+“Deesha Dyer, who was one of the social secretaries under the Obama administration.
+She launched a number of initiatives, including a scholarship called Black Girl 44 to provide scholarships for young Black women who are interested in public policy and government.
 She also recently started an organization called Impact of a Vote, which exposes African-American college students to non-traditional careers and pathways in politics and public service, driven out of a need to provide exposure to these opportunities during the pandemic.
 I believe investing in mentorship is so critical, and I’ve been invested in by so many people.
 I believe you should pay it forward, and that's what I've been committed to doing.
 And I've been incredibly blessed and fortunate, I cannot emphasize that enough.”

 What are you most excited about accomplishing in the new administration?

 “I am an optimist, and the president is an optimist as well.
 He will oftentimes say that he is a forever optimist.
-And so I am just really excited about this moment in history.
+And so, I am just really excited about this moment in history.
 We are at such a pivotal moment and there’s so much opportunity to create so much change.
 The president ran on uniting this country, in addition to rebuilding the middle class and restoring the soul of this nation.
-And so I'm excited for that, and I believe profoundly in what he has envisioned for this country.”
+And so I'm excited for that, and I believe profoundly in what he has envisioned.”

 Joelle Gamble, Special Assistant to the President for Economic Policy